 Overview of Irvine Park:

-One of the better hidden gems in St Paul is taking a stroll around the historic neighborhood of Irvine Park.
-After the central park was donated to the City in 1849 the area quickly gathered stately homes and notable families from barons to Governors.
-Over the years some of the wealthy families moved up to Summit Avenue but the neighborhood stayed strong.
-Once the Great Depression hit, however, the area started a slow decline that climaxed in the 1970s when over 90% of the homes were nearly unlivable.
-While a number of the mansions where torn down throughout the decades, other historic homes from around St Paul where moved here too fill the void.
-Today Irvine Park is a pocketful of peacefulness right in the heart of St Paul giving you a small window into its past greatness.
-And did we mention this walking tour has St Paul’s most haunted home?
+Over the early decades, some of Irvine Park’s wealthy families moved up to Summit Avenue but the neighborhood stayed strong.
+Once the Great Depression hit, however, the area started a slow decline that eventually peaked in the 1970s when over 90% of the homes had become were nearly unlivable.
+While a number of the original mansions had to be torn down, other historic homes from around Saint Paul were moved here to fill the void and the park’s perimeter has become a refuge for relocated mansions.
+Today, Irvine Park is a pocketful of peacefulness and preserved mansions near the heart of Saint Paul, giving you a small window into its past greatness.
+And did we mention this free walking tour also has Saint Paul’s most haunted home?

 Irvine Park Walking Tour Sights:

 1. Upper Landing Park (178 Shepard Rd):

 About Upper Landing Park: The story of Saint Paul’s growth really starts at Upper Landing which served as the center of shipping and cargo for the growing city in the mid-1800s.
 Because of rapids further upstream, toward present-day Minneapolis, this area was once as far up the Mississippi River that large boats could go.
 This navigational hurdle helped make early-day Saint Paul the gateway to the rich lumber and minerals in northern Minnesota.
 The riverfront near Upper Landing quickly grew into working-class immigrant neighborhoods from German, Italian, Irish, Czech, and more.
 The Little Italy neighborhood just South of Upper Landing, known as the Levee, was one of the quickest to grow.